Workbench-Build/workbook/docs/index.md

 `https://github.com/OpenZeppelin/openzeppelin-contracts`

-### Languages

-> For now we're starting with Ethereum.
-Can't boil the ocean.
-That being said, the token design process is rather general and can be applied to any blockchain project.

 Within the wild world of Ethereum there are many languages to write contracts.
 Solidity is the most popular with many tutorials, support, and tooling.
 Vyper and Fe are for more advanced developers.

-#### Solidity
+If you're not familiar with these languages already, here's a few resources to get started.

+Solidity:

 - `https://docs.soliditylang.org/`
 - `https://consensys.github.io/smart-contract-best-practices/`

-#### Vyper
+Vyper:

 - `https://vyper.readthedocs.io/`
 - `https://github.com/ethereum/fe`

-#### Fe
+Fe:

 `https://fe.ethereum.org/`